I don’t live in Israel-Palestine.

 Why Embodying Peace?

 Civil society peacebuilding organizations are beset by numerous challenges to their basic functioning and growth.
-Embodying Peace focuses on two widespread areas of deficit: staffing and professional development.
-We identify the scarcities in civil society organizations and transform them into opportunities for impactful volunteer capacity.
+Embodying Peace focuses on two areas of deficit: staffing and professional development.
+We identify scarcities in the operations of civil society organizations and transform them into opportunities for impactful volunteer capacity.

-Our mission is to foster a global community that contributes skills, expertise, and networks to strengthen the impact of civil society peacebuilding efforts in Israel-Palestine.
+To foster a global community that contributes skills, expertise, and networks to civil society peacebuilding efforts in Israel-Palestine.

 Civil Society Peacebuilding